RobTillaart/TCA9555/README.md

 #### Must

 - buy TCA9555 / TCA9535
 - test all functionality (initial version is written with no hardware around)

 #### Should

-- INPUT_PULLUP mappen op INPUT (pinMode ?)
+- investigate map INPUT_PULLUP on INPUT (pinMode ?)
 - investigate internal pull up etc.
-- add TCA9535 error codes
 - investigate TCA9535 differences
+  - pull up resistors
   - elaborate derived class
+- add **getType()** to distinguish derived classes.
+  - int or uint8_t => 4 or 2 digits, define?
+  - or even a string (no)?
+  - constructor

 #### Could

 - rethink class hierarchy
+  -5535 has less functions so should be base class?
+- valid address range?

+#### Wont (unless)
+- add TCA9535 error codes
+  - better reuse them?